bthate/genocide/docs/admin.rst

  $ sudo genocide cfg
  channel=#genocide nick=genocide port=6667 server=localhost

-You can use setters to edit fields in a configuration:
+you can use setters to edit fields in a configuration:

 ::